-In many ways, Phil Ochs was a man of his time.
+In many ways, Phil Ochs was a man ahead of his time.
 He is inextricably linked to the counter-culture and anti-authoritarianism which was so prominent throughout the 1960s when he was at his creative peak.
 But he brought an inimitable, piercing wit to his songwriting which has scarcely been bettered since.

 As a youngster, he rose to the role of principal soloist at the Capital University Conservatory of Music in Ohio before reaching the age of sixteen.
 But his real passion lay outside the classical genre.
 He had a fascination with iconic figures like Buddy Holly and Elvis Presley, as well as with country stars like Johnny Cash.
 But at this point in his life, there was no apparent indication that he might take an interest in folk music professionally.